SWISS ALPS GRAND TRILOGY CLIMB

 The Alps are the birthplace of alpinism and mountain climbing.
-On this French & Swiss alps climbing odyssey, we climb the three most fabled of the European Alps - the famous Matterhorn, the imposing Eiger, and the highest, Mont Blanc.
+On this Swiss alps climbing odyssey, we climb the three most fabled of the European Alps - the famous Matterhorn, the imposing Eiger, and the highest peak in Switzerland, Monte Rosa.

 An alps climbing trip can be the trip of a lifetime for any alpine climber.
 The climbing is spectacular on wildly exposed terrain among iconic peaks.
 The moves are never too difficult but the challenges are the routes in their entirety in which speed and efficiency is the key to success.
 The climbing culture in the Alps is unlike anywhere in the world.